ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-, be wood now be a
-old grA heded nutn which we is Downed
-to respeck wether tha got Any sense or
-not. some ole codjers don t kno enny
-thing cent what tha dun wen tha wnz
-a bov wich I don&#x27;t beleeve ever hap-
-pined.
-Bat this other boy I knode mi­
-self an it is troo.
-I wood not live al­
-wais, bat i want to gro np an be a de-
-kin furst, so i obey my payrenta; ana
-git Hayfle to take my pickter, an my
-days are gettin longer in the land.
-Johnny.
-&quot;-Vo, dolly.&quot; said a little) girl to her
-chinA baby, as she was going out, &quot;I
-tan&#x27;t take &#x27;on down town &#x27;id me &#x27;oa
-ain&#x27;t dot no Yin-back !&#x27; &quot;
-cries
-iBveatleas.
 The great American inventions, whk-h
 have been adopted all over the world,
 are the following: 1.
 The cotton gin